shakacode/bootstrap-loader/CONTRIBUTING.md

 To create a build run:

 ```
-npm run prerelease
+yarn run prerelease
 ```

-It will do the same things as `npm start`, but without activating watchers.
+It will do the same things as `yarn start`, but without activating watchers.

 ## Linting and Testing
 To lint your code run:

 ```
-npm run lint
+yarn run lint
 ```

 To test your code run:

 ```
-npm run test
+yarn run test
 ```

 In order to run tests in a browser